Jonathon10k/Password-Generator/README.md

 ## Description

-This is a my submission for the Module 5 Password Generator challenge.
+This is my submission for the Module 5 Password Generator challenge.
 The challenge was to create a password generator web app that takes in user input and outputs a randomly generated password following predetermined criteria.

 ## Installation